Optical communication-based identification for multi-UAV systems: theory and practice: Problem description and proposed solution

-In asynchronous transmission, each optical transmitter branch emits continuous periodic signals \cite{LiqunNSDI2014,ShimadaIPIN2018} without idle times, such as the interpacket gap required by the synchronous transmission.
-Once the receiver collects a full period of the optical signal, it can attempt to decode the optical signal identification number at every single instant.
-This contributes in reducing the identification time.
-Hence, we will use asynchronous transmission in this system.
-The $m$th binary stream generator of the $j$th \ac{UAV} in Fig. \ref{fig:OpticalTx} will generate $s_{j,m}$ by continuously concatenating the $m$th row of the matrix $\mathbf{S}_j$.

-Previous versions of this optical identification system \cite{UVDAR1,UVDAR2,UVDAR3,UVDAR4} also use asynchronous transmission.
-In these versions, the LEDs emit optical signals with different blinking frequencies to differentiate among themselves, although experimental results proved such an approach to be limited.
-In the following section, we will construct a dictionary $\mathbf{D}$ containing a set of binary sequences that will allow for us to perform the identification task more efficiently.

-Finally, we also need to determine the encoder used by the optical transmitter in Fig. \ref{fig:OpticalTx}.
-Since we want to minimize the expected identification time, we select the \ac{NRZ} coding as it maximizes the bit rate for the \ac{OOK} modulation (as long as synchronization problems are not considered) \cite{KwonIEEEPTL2010}.
-In section \ref{sec:detection:Manchester}, we discuss the Manchester coding that is commonly used in many optical communication systems.
+Regarding the encoder, we select the \ac{NRZ} coding as it maximizes the bit rate for the \ac{OOK} modulation (as long as synchronization problems are not considered) \cite{KwonIEEEPTL2010}.
+In section \ref{sec:detection:Manchester}, we briefly discuss utilization of the Manchester coding.